A Las Vegas classic, Joël Robuchon Las Vegas is a treat and an amazing experience if you are foodies like us! Enjoy!

 Over the last few years the Las Vegas culinary scene has become more than cheap all you can eat buffets and $2 steak dinners, with celebrity chefs opening restaurants all along the strip and turning Vegas into a culinary destination.
 The vanguard of the fine dining places is Joël Robuchon, a classic french restaurant at the MGM Grand, is the namesake restaurant of acclaimed French chef Joël Robuchon.

 Chef Robuchon has been awarded the most Michelin Guide stars of any chef, 28 in total and his Las Vegas restaurants “Joël Robuchon” and “L’Atelier de Joël Robuchon” provide four stars towards his total.
-Mrs. Nom and I ate at Chef Robuchon’s “L’Atelier de Joël Robuchon” in 2010, and found the small plate restaurant to be amazing (and at the time the best meal we had ever eaten!)
+We had eaten at Chef Robuchon’s “L’Atelier de Joël Robuchon” in 2010, and found the small plate restaurant to be amazing (and at the time the best meal we had ever eaten!)

 We vowed for our next trip we would go try the next level and have dinner at Robuchon, a classic formal French restaurant which regularly appears on lists of Vegas’s top restaurants, but also on national lists.

-On our next trip in early 2011, Mrs. Nom and I found our way to Robuchon where we shied away from eating the famous 16 course degustation and settled for the six course prix fix menu.
+On our next trip in early 2011, we found our way to Robuchon where we shied away from eating the famous 16 course degustation and settled for the six course prix fix menu.
 Our dinner that night introduced us to a new level of dining experience, impeccable service, artistic dishes and re-imaginings of classic french cuisine.
 When we finished we only regretted chickening out from going for the full 16 course service.